-- .1 Employees covered under the terms of a collective bargaining agreement should refer to the terms of the applicable agreement for pay rate in promotion. - .2 The pay rate for the higher position shall not exceed the maximum of the pay rangefor that position.
-The Human Resources Department and the department head or designee will agree upon an appropriate promotional rate for employees that mayvary from 5% to 15% above the employee's former rate of pay.
+- .1 Employees covered under the terms of a collective bargaining agreement should refer to the terms of the applicable agreement for pay rate in promotion. - .2 The pay rate for the higher position shall not exceed the maximum of the pay range for that position. - .3 Upon promotion, an employee in the step portion of a pay system is paid at the corresponding step of the higher pay grade or the step that provides at least a ten percent (10%) increase, whichever is less.
+An employee in the step portion of a pay system who is promoting to a position within the open range of a pay system is to receive a ten percent (10%) increase or the minimum of the new pay range, whichever is greater. - .4 Upon promotion, an employee in the open range of a pay system is to receive a ten percent (10%) increase unless provided otherwise in 205.2 above. - .5 The Human Resources Department and the department head or designee will agree upon an appropriate promotional rate for employees that may vary from 5% to 15% above the employee's former rate of pay.
 The Personnel Director or designee must approve any promotional pay rate not in accordance with 205.3 or 205.4 below.
 Appropriate promotional rates are determined by salary administration concerns including internal equity, applicant qualifications, market value of the job and department budget constraints.